MLS veteran elevated after serving as assistant coach in 2013.

 Men's soccer will host its annual awards banquet April 16.

-Prior to MLS, Mulrooney was a standout at Creighton University (1995-1998).
+Prior to playing in the MLS, Mulrooney was a standout at Creighton University (1995-98).
 He helped lead the Blue Jays to four NCAA Tournament appearances and the College Cup in 1996.
-In his time with Creighton, Mulroney was named NSCAA All-America first team (1998), MVC Player of the Year (1998) and All-Missouri Valley Conference first team three times (1996, 1997, 1998).
+During his career at Creighton, Mulrooney was named NSCAA All-America first-team (1998), MVC Player of the Year (1998) and was a three-time All-Missouri Valley Conference first-team selection (1996, 1997, 1998).

-Mulrooney was inducted into the Creighton University Athletics Hall of Fame in 2008.
-Mulrooney earned a degree in marketing from Creighton in 2005.
+He was inducted into the Creighton University Athletics Hall of Fame in 2008.
+He earned a degree in marketing from Creighton in 2005.

-A native of Memphis, Tenn., Mulrooney was a High School All-American at Christian Brothers High School.
+A native Memphian, Mulrooney was a High School All-American at Christian Brothers High School.
 As a prep athlete, he played on the winning South Team at the Puma Cup and was a member of the U.S. Under-20 National Team.

 Mulrooney is married to the former Shelley Steinwand and they have two boys, Hayden and Logan.